telefonicaid/fiware-cygnus/flume/README.md

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, `attr_persistence`, whose values can be `row` or `column`.

-Thus, by receiving a notification like the one above, and being the persistence mode `row`, the resource `room1-Room` (it is created if not existing) will containt the following row in its datastore:
+Thus, by receiving a notification like the one above, and being the persistence mode `row`, the resource `room1-Room` (it is created if not existing), will containt the following row in its datastore:

     | _id | recvTimeTs   | recvTime            | attrName    | attrType   | attrValue | attrMd                                              |
     |-----|--------------|---------------------|-----.-------|------------|-----------|-----------------------------------------------------|